ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * It MUST include the Custom Problem Detail entry "ace-error" registered in {{iana-problem-details}} of this document.

   This entry is formatted as a CBOR map including only one field, namely "error-code".
 The map key for the "error-code" field is the CBOR integer with value 0.
 The value of the "error-code" field is a CBOR integer specifying the error code associated with the occurred error.
-This value is taken from the "CBOR Value" column of the "OAuth Error Code CBOR Mappings" registry {{ACE.OAuth.Error.Code.CBOR.Mappings}}.
+This value is taken from the "CBOR Value" column of the "OAuth Error Code CBOR Mappings" registry {{IANA.OAuth.Error.Code.CBOR.Mappings}}.

   The "error-code" field conveys the same information that the original payload format conveys through the "error" parameter (see, e.g., {{Sections 5.8.3 and 5.9.3 of RFC9200}}).